 Usually when you make a pot roast, you make a big one.
 You probably have leftovers.
 The meat is tender tasty and perfect for so many other dishes.
 Once you taste this pot roast lasagna, the next time you make a pot roast, you’ll probably buy a much bigger one then freeze the cooked meat for this recipe later!
 Cooking once and eating two or three times sure does save time, energy and money.
 Plus, it’s just darn smart for busy families, people with hectic lives and more.

 With a little planning, you can do a big pot roast and get three meals, each different, from it!
 And, when I say planning, it’s simply a matter of thinking, ok, I’ll do pot roast and sides first, then a lasagna, and if there’s any left after that, let’s do sandwiches or a hearty vegetable soup.

 For sure you can freeze leftover pot roast.
 And, you can use left over roast beef to make soups and stews.
 But, have you ever considered using leftover roast beef, be it pot roast, chuck roast, just in general what I call ‘stringy’ beef, in lasagna recipes.
 Maybe not.
 But, honestly, you sure should give it a try.
 You’re gonna have a thick rich meaty layer of leftover roast beef that just sends the overall lasagna profile into orbit!

-Next time you have that leftover pot roast, forget soup or sandwiches.
+Next time you have that leftover pot roast, put stew, soup or sandwiches on the back burner.
 Think Italian lasagna!
 The meat is so ‘meaty’ and the texture of the shredded roast adds an entirely new dimension to lasagna.

 This pot roast lasagna can be assembled the night before, refrigerated (uncooked), then cooked.